Celebrity makeup artist Bridgett LaDawn Washington is a not-so-hidden gem in Dallas’ beauty industry if …

 Microblading, microblading, microblading.
 It’s the hot, new procedure getting tossed around amongst the housewives, beauty buffs, and of course the Hollywood celebs.
 So just what is microblading and why is it a big deal?
+After reading this, you might start looking into getting some microblading supplies of your own.

 Well, our fearless editor dove deep into the hype, put the pros and her coveted brows to the test, just to see if this trend will stand the test of time.
 Curious to know more?
 Get ready to raise your perfectly arched brows and read on to discover Inspire N Style’s latest beauty obsession.